Bio2Byte/Scop3P-notebooks/README.md

 This section contains the links to our online Jupyter Notebooks.
 We would like to invite you to contribute to our repository if you want to share your Jupyter Notebooks related to Scop3P.
 Please contact us at [pathmanaban.ramasamy@ugent.be](mailto:pathmanaban.ramasamy@ugent.be).

 ### Modifications endpoint (GET `scop3p/api/modifications`)
-Simple notebook fetching modifications for UniProt ID [O00571](https://www.uniprot.org/uniprotkb/O00571/entry) (O00571 · DDX3X_HUMAN).
+Simple notebook fetching modifications for UniProt ID [O00571](https://www.uniprot.org/uniprotkb/O00571/entry) (O00571 · DDX3X_HUMAN) and plotting some matplotlib charts.

 <p align="center">
 <img width="750" alt="image" src="https://github.com/Bio2Byte/Scop3P-notebooks/assets/1646576/8d61c88e-4bd7-48e0-856d-f3d70ed238dc">
 </p>